Yandex Cloud

 However, in this case, the data is migrated as is without transforming or copying the updated increments.

-To migrate the database from Google BigQuery to Managed Service for ClickHouse®:
+To migrate a database from Google BigQuery to Managed Service for ClickHouse®:

-1. Migrate data from Google BigQuery to Yandex Object Storage.
+1. Transfer data from Google BigQuery to Yandex Object Storage.

-2. Set up the mapping of data from Yandex Object Storage to the Managed Service for ClickHouse® cluster.
+2. Configure data mapping from Yandex Object Storage to the Managed Service for ClickHouse® cluster.

 If you no longer need the resources you created, delete them.